rethinkdb/rethinkdb-dockerfiles/README.md

 Note the hash of the commit and push it to GitHub.

-Once the commit is pushed, go to https://github.com/docker-library/official-images/edit/master/library/rethinkdb and put together a pull request that includes all the new tags, using the `jessie` dockerfiles.
+Once the commit is pushed, go to https://github.com/docker-library/official-images/edit/master/library/rethinkdb and put together a pull request, replacing the old tip-commit hash with the new tip-commit hash for all images, and adding new tags for the new version (using the `jessie` dockerfiles).
 The new point release should be added as a tag, and tags for the minor and major versions should be either created or updated to point to the new Dockerfile, as well as the "latest" tag.

 Once the pull request for the new image is accepted by the upstream Docker library, this should be announced in Slack and/or IRC (and maybe Twitter).